Revolve Finance Accountholder Agreement

 means the user name and password that you use to access Online Banking and/or the Mobile App.

-means any application made available to you by the Bank and our service provider through which you may obtain information regarding, and otherwise manage, your Account through a mobile device or tablet.
-Message and data rates may apply.
+means any application made available to you by the Bank and our Product Manager through which you may obtain information regarding, and otherwise manage, your Account and pay bills with a mobile device or tablet.
+Your carrier’s message and data rates may apply.

-means the website made available to you by the Bank and our service providers at www.MyRevolveAccount.com, through which you may obtain information regarding, and otherwise manage, your Account and pay bills.
+means the website made available to you by the Bank and our Product Manager at www.MyRevolveAccount.com, through which you may obtain information regarding, and otherwise manage, your Account and pay bills.

-means a Personal Identification Number used in connection with your Debit Card to conduct eDDA transactions.
+means a Personal Identification Number used in connection with your Debit Card to conduct Account transactions.

-means your ability to make purchases with your Debit Card at merchant locations or "points of sale."
+means your ability to make purchases with your Debit Card at merchant locations, via the internet, or other designated "points of sale."

-means locations of participating merchants where Accounts can be funded using your Debit Card, which are operated and serviced independently of us.
+means locations of participating merchants where Accounts can be funded or cash withdrawals can be made using your Debit Card, which are operated and serviced independent of us.

 "Schedule of Fees"